 This article and code example may not work with the most recent versions of the Raspberry Pi operating system.
 You may be required to make updates to the code for the sensor to work.

-MaxBotix USB ultrasonic sensors make your Raspberry Pi Projects even easier.
+MaxBotix USB ultrasonic sensors make your Raspberry Pi Zero Projects even easier.

 This tutorial teaches you how to connect a Raspberry Pi Zero, as well as the other members of R-Pi family, with an ultrasonic sensor to read data from the USB port.
-You may want to check out our tutorial on Raspberry Pi TTL Tutorial to connect your Raspberry Pi Zero over the serial port and how to use an ultrasonic sensor with a Raspberry Pi.
+You may want to check out our tutorial on Raspberry Pi TTL Tutorial to connect your Raspberry Pi Zero over the serial port and You may want to check out our tutorial on Raspberry Pi.

 The R-Pi family of products opens the world of coding up to all ages with their easy interface and budget-friendly pricing.
 The Raspberry Pi is a single-board computer small enough to fit in your wallet, and the Raspberry Pi Zero is even smaller.
 These computers can do most anything a standard PC can from writing up documents to sending emails or playing games.
 For more information to learn more about the Raspberry Pi Zero, visit the following links: Getting Started with Raspberry Pi Zero and Raspberry Pi Zero: What you need to know.